Dougal Waters/Getty Images

 When IRA withdrawals are penalty-free

-But there are times when the IRS says it's OK to use your retirement savings early.
+Your home equity may be a better source of cash than your IRA.
+Still, there are times when the IRS says it's OK to use your retirement savings early.

 In these cases, you'll avoid the typical early withdrawal penalties.
 However, you'll still owe any taxes due on the money you take out.